gurparshad/visioncraft-assignement-backend/README.md

 # visioncraft-assignement-backend

 ## Steps to set up the application:
-- Clone the repository by using the command git clone
+- Clone the repository by using the command "git clone https://github.com/gurparshad/visioncraft-assignement-backend.git"
 - Run the command(without quotes) "npm install"